 And I’m really glad I did, because wow… the difference a few more boards made for added workshop storage is pretty impressive!

 Since pallets don’t come in the precise size you may desire, I decided to use pallet-building principals to come up with this simple DIY pallet style tool shelf to my exact size requirements this round.

 And the result?
 Let’s just say… there’s not a thing extra on the table.
 In fact, I didn’t even fill all the shelves up!

 What took me so long?

-This new DIY pallet-style tool shelf now goes right to the ceiling while taking up barely any work table space!
+This new rustic pallet shelf now goes right to the ceiling while taking up barely any work table space!